 a plate of tikka masala and a bed of rice with a spoon resting on the plate

-Chicken Tikka Masala remains one of the most popular recipes from my first cook book, and for good reason!
 The combination of the warm Indian spices, bright acidity from the tomatoes and lime juice, and creaminess from the added coconut milk have me returning to this dish again and again.
-Today though, we’ve simplified this Instant Pot chicken tikka masala to make it an even easier weeknight dinner that can also be prepped in advance for your freezer!
+Today though, we’ve simplified this classic takeout favorite to make it an even easier weeknight dinner that can also be prepped in advance and frozen, so you always have better-than-takeout Instant Pot chicken tikka masala on demand in your freezer anytime you get the craving or just don’t have the energy to cook.

-Tikka Masala Instant Pot Ingredients
+Chicken Tikka Masala Recipe Ingredients

 • Extra-Virgin Olive Oil – to start, you’ll need about a tablespoon of ghee or extra-virgin olive oil to saute your onions, garlic, and ginger in.